ckinson/Autism-Project/README.md

     - [Team 7 Space](https://github.com/ckinson/DTC-Hackathon-Team7)
     - [Team 8 Space](https://github.com/ckinson/DTC-Hackathon-Team8)

+•Note - you will see the each repo has three folders
+- Code - this is to store any code you create, including configuration files
+- Docs - this is to store you documents you create, ensure you document you solution and learnings
+- Media - If you take photos, or video recordings please store here (funny moments are welcome)

+#### AWS Service Info
   - Any AWS service can be used -

   [AWS Service Catalogue Link](https://console.aws.amazon.com/console/home?region=us-east-1)

   ![AWS Service Cat](./images/awscat.png)

+#### Alexa Skills Info

   - Alexa will be the AI interface